Problems, Safety, and Best Practise

 GitHub Issues

 Issues are used to track tasks, report bugs, and discuss ideas.
-Good practices:

 • Clear title: summarise the problem or request in a few words.

 • Description: explain the context, steps to reproduce (for bugs), and expected behaviour.
+You can also add screenshots or code snippets if relevant.
+It is also possible to reference lines of code or specific commits.

 • Labels: use labels like bug, enhancement, question to categorise.